 Beginning the investigation and water test

 Once you have duplicated the leak, stop testing in that location.
 However, continue up the exterior wall to confirm there are not multiple locations.
 Take notes or voice record the steps you are taking and a brief description of every thermal photo.
 This is important since digital photographs may be easily identifiable, thermal photos may not make sense later without the notes.
-(Fluke thermal imagers offer IR-Fusion® dual digital thermal pictures on screen, to take care of this problem.
-Some also allow you to attach voice recordings to saved images.)
+You can use IR PhotoNotes® on Fluke’s thermal cameras to store photo and voice notes with the thermal images.

 Weather watching for success

 It is also important to pick the optimum time for testing and to maintain proper temperature control.
 Keep in mind that the greater the span in temperature from outside to inside the building envelope, the better the thermal results.
-To ensure a successful thermal test therefore, adjust your investigation to accommodate the weather conditions.
-For example, if the weather is very cold outside, manipulate the temperatures of the building's interior temperature by turning up the heat.
+To ensure a successful thermal test, adjust your investigation to accommodate the weather conditions.
+For example, if the weather is very cold outside, manipulate the temperatures of the building's interior temperature and turn up the heat.

 A warm/hot climate is excellent for thermal investigations, since air conditioning is cooling the building interior.
 The water used in testing also tends to be cooler, creating greater variance in temperature and therefore generating better thermal images.